MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 * **The custom UWP control**.
 You'll need the source code for the custom UWP control you want to host so you can compile it with your app.
 Typically, the custom control is defined in a UWP class library project that you reference in the same solution as your WPF or Windows Forms project.

 * **A UWP app project that defines a root Application class that derives from XamlApplication**.
 Your WPF or Windows Forms project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
+The recommended way to do this is to define this object in a separate UWP app project that is part of the solution for your WPF or Windows Forms app.
 This object acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.

-    The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF or Windows Forms project, revise the default `App` class in this project to derive from `XamlApplication`, and then create an instance of this object in the entry point code for your app.

     > [!NOTE]
     > Your solution can contain only one project that defines a `XamlApplication` object.
 All custom UWP controls in your app share the same `XamlApplication` object.
 The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used host to UWP controls on the XAML Island.